 Should I include audio-visual elements to my presentation?

-The important thing to remember is to make sure every element in your slides contributes to moving your message forward.
+You have to make sure every element in your slides contribute to moving your message forward.

 One exception to this answer is an online pitch.
 Unlike live presentations, you won’t be around to expound the slides you upload to the Internet.
 To solve that problem, add voice overs that will guide your audience as they go through each slide.You can also add music to make your deck more interactive.

 How about slide transitions?
 Is it advisable to use them?

 Slide transitions have an interesting dimension to your presentation’s visuals if used carefully.
 Transitions should reinforce the visual metaphor you’re trying to achieve.
 It should also create a smooth flow between slides.
 Don’t use too many transitions and complicated animations.
 Otherwise, your presentation will look amateurish and ridiculous.